invisible-college/universal-sync/README.md

 # universal sync
-This implements a simple collaborative editor widget for the web
+This implements a simple collaborative editor for the web